PavelPZ/riverpod_navigator/under_the_hood.md

 final ongoingPathProvider = StateProvider<TypedPath>((_) => []);

-/// another provider with a "userIsLogged state" on which the navigation state depends
-/// (and which can be part of the application) final userIsLoggedProvider = StateProvider<bool>((_) => false);
+/// another provider with a "userIsLogged state" on which the navigation state depends final userIsLoggedProvider = StateProvider<bool>((_) => false);

 ...